archfrog/KioskForge/README.md

 needed to pay for commercial kiosk solutions.
 Furthermore, making your own kiosk is a tough ride with respect to security and system optimizations.

-The level of IT expertise needed to use KioskForge, as an end-user, is about *intermediate*.
-You don't have to know Linux or how to run programs on Linux, all you need to know is how to edit a well documented text file, make an installation medium, and invoke
-KioskForge to make its modifications of the installation medium.
-After the forge process is over, something which takes 5 to 30 minutes depending on the speed of the medium and the target Raspberry Pi (5 is much faster than 4B), you simply turn off the kiosk
-(using either SSH, and the Linux `poweroff` command, or by simply unplugging the Pi) and deploy it where you need it deployed.

-The basic idea behind KioskForge is that it should be **easy**, **safe**, and **automatic** to deploy a new kiosk.

-**NOTE:** Presently, KioskForge can only be used from Windows desktops.
-Linux support is work in progress.

 ## Features
 KioskForge supports the following features: